-Semester Ш
+Semester II

-Course Code CHM611
+Course Code CHM514

-Course Title Inorganic Chemistry Practical-III
+Course Title Inorganic Chemistry Practical-II

 Type of course Practical Course

 LTP 0 0 4

 Credits 2

 Course B.Sc. with Chemistry as main subject

-prerequisite
+prerequisite T D to

-Course To aware students about

-Objective
+Course To impart knowledge and hand-on experiences of inorganic preparation,

+Objective electrogravimetric tritration, Polarography methods, Potentiometry and pHmetry and

+1) Amperometric titrations of different inorganic acids and salt

+The sun and the

+ADPCO 3

+SDDSU S

 Course The students will be able to:

 Outcomes 1.
 Acquire knowledge of basic reparation routes of inorganic compounds.

 2. Apply semi-micro qualitative analysis of mixtures & gravimetric analysis

 for different cations and anions.

 3. Apply different types of Potentiometry and pHmetry titrations.